-Coarctation of the aorta results in elevated blood pressure in the upper limbs, with normal or low pressure in the lower limbs.
-Associated abnormalities with coarctation include bicuspid aortic valve, congenital aneurysms of the circle of Willis, and aortic aneurysms.
-Unrepaired coarctation with a resting gradient ≥ 20 mm Hg between the upper and lower extremities carries an increased risk for progressive left ventricular hypertrophy and subsequent left ventricular dysfunction, persistent systolic hypertension, and premature atherosclerotic cerebrovascular and coronary heart disease.
+Coarctation of the aorta is narrowing of the aorta at the ductus arteriosus, which results in elevated blood pressure in the upper limbs, with normal or low pressure in the lower limbs.
+Associated abnormalities with coarctation include bicuspid aortic valve in >50% of patients16, Shone complex, VSD, PDA and intracranial aneurysm.
+Unrepaired coarctation with a resting gradient \geq 20mmHg between the upper and lower extremities carries an increased risk for progressive left ventricular hypertrophy and subsequent left ventricular dysfunction, persistent systolic hypertension, as well as premature atherosclerotic cerebrovascular and coronary heart disease.
 Coarctation of the aorta is usually diagnosed in childhood, but up to 20% of cases are reportedly not detected until adolescence or adulthood.
-Long-term prognosis is related to the age of repair, with the best outcome for correction being before age 9.8
+Long-term prognosis is related to the age of repair, with the best outcome for correction being before age nine.17 Complications of repair include re-coarctation, aneurysm, pseudoaneurysm, and dissection.